Quick Start: Running UpGrade Locally with Docker

 Launch

-To launch frontend, backend API, and postGres db in local docker container, run:
+To launch frontend, backend API, and postgres db in local docker container, run:

 $ docker-compose -f singleContainerApp-docker-compose.yml up -d